douglangille/darkling-whim/_posts/2026-04-19-the-canvas.md

 Then she opened her pack.

-The bag at the bottom was canvas, salt-stained, the drawstring worn smooth.
+The bag at the bottom was salt-stained, the drawstring worn smooth.
 She pulled it out and set it beside her and undid the knot.
 Inside: a stick of chalk with one flat edge from use, a leather roll of brushes: six, each stamped with a number at the ferrule, the higher numbers barely used, the lower ones worn to stubs, a folding knife with a bone handle and a maker's mark on the blade she'd never bothered to look up, a glass jar stopped with a rubber gasket and something moving inside it.
 Not moving like alive.
 Moving like a thought half-finished.
 And the charges.
 Twelve of them.
 Wrapped in cloth, each one the length of her middle finger, cold even through the wrapping.

 She took out a charge and held it between her palms.